What are limiting beliefs?

-So what is a limiting belief?
-A belief is something you consider to be true, either by assumption, experience, or passed on through others.
-If a belief you hold about yourself or a situation is holding you back in your life in some way, then this may be a limiting belief.
+A belief is something you consider to be true, either by assumption, experience or passed on through others.
+If a belief you have about yourself or a situation is holding you back in some way, this is a limiting belief.

-The limiting beliefs I work with most often in coaching tend to relate to people’s beliefs about themselves or things that they want to do, and are often quite deeply rooted, having been held for a long time.
+Limiting beliefs often relate to people’s beliefs about themselves or things that they want to do, and are often quite deeply rooted, having been held for a long time.
 For example:

 - I’m not good enough